Q: How do I register?

 Q: Who can join the Professional Training Program.

-Dancers must audition for this program, if wishing to join the PTP you will email inquire for an assessment class.
-During this class, the Director will determine if the PTP is the right place for your dancer.
+A: Dancers aged 6-8 do not require an audition to join The professional program, a Minimum of two days training in ballet is required.
+Dancers aged 9+ must be assessed for this program, if wishing to join the PTP you will email inquire for an assessment class o register for your desired classes recommended by your dancers age and then we will begin the assessment process with you.
+During the assessment class, the Director will determine if the PTP is the right place for your dancer.
 The PTP is designed for dancers wishing to receive a professional level of training as an extracurricular activity or potential career.
 Dancers must perform in all school shows & give their full commitment to the program & classes.

 Q: Part Time Professional Program VS Full Time Professional Program.

-Full Time Students: participate in all classes & genres for their level.
-Training between 4-6 days weekly.
+A: Full Time Students: participate in all classes & genres for their level.
+Training between 4-5 days weekly.
 Some Dancers in this program have the goal of a professional career or wish to train as a full time Ballet student for their extracurricular activity.

 Q: Who can join the Recreational Training Program?